vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

       size: 2
       requireSafeReplicaSize: true
   dataPools:
-    # failureDomain: osd protects from a single osd crash or single device failure but not from the whole node failure.
+    #  'failureDomain: osd' protects from a single osd crash or single device
+    # failure but not from the whole node failure.
     - failureDomain: osd
       replicated:
         size: 2